ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 So is there reason to believe humans to be risk averse?
 I also think yes.
 This is a rough corollary of diminishing marginal utility.
 The extra 2x that company B potentially offers is less valuable not only because it is less likely, but also because its marginal utility is diminished.
 So company A is preferable.

 This claim has solid empirical support at certain market scales.
-For instance, there is little doubt that the typical corporate stock has greater risk than the typical bond.
+For instance, there is little disagreement that the typical corporate stock has greater risk than the typical bond.
 Accordingly, a typical basket of stocks will appreciate faster than a typical basket of bonds.

 ### The case against investing in riskier assets